rolling stones hi-heel sneakers 1964Can You Hear the Music?

 *Data taken from Martin Elliott’s book THE ROLLING STONES COMPLETE RECORDING SESSIONS 1962-2012

-The song came out of Tucker’s association with producer Herb Abramson, who was a co-founder of Atlantic Records.
-Abramson operated A-1 Sound Studios in New York, where many popular R&B artists recorded; he leased Tucker’s recording to Checker Records, which released it as a single in 1964.
+The creation of Hi-Heel Sneakers stemmed from Tommy Tucker’s collaboration with producer Herb Abramson, a pivotal figure in R&B and co-founder of Atlantic Records.
+Abramson owned A-1 Sound Studios in New York, a popular hub for recording R&B hits.
+He leased Tucker’s recording to Checker Records, which officially released the track as a single in 1964.